gracenote/django-health-monitor/docs/usage.rst

 Let's look at some example responses if we were to pass different query strings at different times:

-    - @t1: GET /health_alarm/heart/?score=2
+    - @t1: GET /health_alarm/doctor/heart/?score=2
         - returns `[3]`.
-    - @t1: GET /health_alarm/heart/?score=2&aggregate_percent=50
+    - @t1: GET /health_alarm/doctor/heart/?score=2&aggregate_percent=50
         - returns `[]` since only 1/3 assets exhibit a failure condition.
-    - @t3: GET /health_alarm/heart/?score=2&repetition=2
+    - @t3: GET /health_alarm/doctor/heart/?score=2&repetition=2
         - returns `[2, 3]` since @t2, the health score for `uid` 1 is 1 and is therefore in a pass state.
-    - @t5: GET /health_alarm/heart/?score=2&repetition=3&repetition_percent=25
+    - @t5: GET /health_alarm/doctor/heart/?score=2&repetition=3&repetition_percent=25
         - returns `[1, 2, 3]` since all three assets have a failure rate higher than 25% from t3 to t5.
-    - @t5: GET /health_alarm/heart/?score=2&repetition=3
+    - @t5: GET /health_alarm/doctor/heart/?score=2&repetition=3
         - returns `[2]`

-These four "levers" - `score`, `aggregate_percent`, `repetition`, and `repetition_percent` are meant to help make tests less sensitive to small system-wide failures (raising `aggregate_percent`), less sensitive to failure "blips" that automatically correct themselves (increasing `repetition`), more sensitive to failures within a sequence of tests (lowering `repetition_percent`), etc.
+These four "levers" - `score`, `aggregate_percent`, `repetition`, and `repetition_percent` - are meant to help make tests less sensitive to small system-wide failures (raising `aggregate_percent`), less sensitive to failure "blips" that automatically correct themselves (increasing `repetition`), more sensitive to failures within a sequence of tests (lowering `repetition_percent`), etc.

 Configure `HealthAlarm` Model
 -----------------------------

-Now that we have discussed the general overview of how alarms work, and you are interested in setting them up, read on!
-In order to enable health alarms, a derived `HealthAlarm` model will need to be defined, which will point related methods to the derived `Health` model defined above.
+Now that we have discussed the general overview of how alarms work, if you are interested in setting them up, read on!
+In order to enable health alarms, a derived `HealthAlarm` model will need to be defined, which will point to the derived `Health` model defined above.
 For our example, we will use the `BodyHealth` model defined earlier and call the new derived `HealthAlarm` model `BodyHealthAlarm`.

     health/models.py::